TERMS AND CONDITIONS OF THE ONLINE STORE

 6. Orders can be placed:

-7. Before placing an Order in the Store, the Customer must read the Terms and Conditions regulating the use of the Store, the Terms and conditions for Participants, Terms and Conditions for Transport organized by Aleksandra Trzaskowska – TYLKO DLA ORLIC, and accept the provisions of additional documents that are listed below.
+7. Before placing an Order in the Store, the Customer must read the Terms and Conditions regulating the use of the Store, and accept the provisions of additional documents that are listed below.
 Acceptance of terms and conditions during payment means also acceptance of these doscuments:

 8. Promotional products may not be available to all, and Orders will be processed on a first-come / first-served basis.

 9. In the event the Seller is forced, before commencing the performance of the service constituting the Product, for reasons beyond his control, to change the essential terms of the Agreement with the Customer, it shall immediately notify the Customer.